overcast07/wayback-machine-spn-scripts/README.md

 ```
  -a auth        S3 API keys, in the form accesskey:secret
                 (get account keys at https://archive.org/account/s3.php)

+ -c args        pass additional arguments to curl

  -d data        capture request options, or other arbitrary POST data

+ -f folder      use a custom location for the data folder
+                (some files will be overwritten or deleted during the session)

+ -i suffix      add a suffix to the name of the data folder
+                (if -f is used, -i is ignored)

  -n             tell Save Page Now not to save errors into the Wayback Machine

  -o pattern     save detected capture outlinks matching regex (ERE) pattern

  -p N           run at most N capture jobs in parallel (off by default)

  -q             discard JSON for completed jobs instead of writing to log file

  -r folder      resume with the remaining URLs of an aborted session
                 (aborted session's settings do not carry over)

  -s             use HTTPS for all captures and change HTTP input URLs to HTTPS

  -x pattern     save detected capture outlinks not matching regex (ERE) pattern
                 (if -o is also used, outlinks are filtered using both regexes)
 ```